ros2/design/contribute.md

 ### Submitting a Pull Request

-Once you are satisfied with your changes you can follow the Github tutorial on [creating a pull request](https://help.github.com/articles/creating-a-pull-request) against ours, where we can review and discuss your changes before merging.
+Once you are satisfied with your changes you can follow the Github tutorial on [creating a pull request](https://help.github.com/articles/creating-a-pull-request) to create a pull request against our repository, where we can review and discuss your changes before merging.

 ## Check markdown style locally

-For pull requests the markdown linter is automatically invoked on Travis.
+There is a markdown linter that checks formatting style which is automatically invoked for new pull requests by [Travis](https://travis-ci.org/).
-To run the same checks locally you first need [Node.js](https://docs.npmjs.com/getting-started/installing-node).
+To run the same checks locally you first need Node.js version 4 or later.
+Install [nvm](https://github.com/creationix/nvm/blob/master/README.markdown) and use it to install Node, for example with:

+    nvm install 4

-Then you need to install the linter specific Node packages and invoke the linter using the following commands:
+Then you need to install the linter specific Node packages and invoke the linter using the following commands, within the repository directory:

-    npm install remark remark-lint
+    npm install remark-cli remark-lint remark-lint-sentence-newline
+    jekyll build
-    remark --frail articles/
+    ./node_modules/remark-cli/cli.js --frail articles/

+If the result of the check is that no issues were found, your markdown style is correct and you can submit your pull request.